Me

 Research Interests

-• Topological Machine Learning
+• Machine Learning for Networked Data

-• Optimal Transport, Schrödinger Bridges
+• Optimal Transport, Stochastic Dynamics

 • Applications involved with data over networks